Hotel Occupancy Taxes

 On the first day after the due date of the report, a 15 percent penalty will be assessed on the tax due.
 The tax imposed by this by city ordinance that is not paid when it is due shall draw interest at a monthly rate of 1 percent from the due date.
 Certain state employees (judicial officials, heads of agencies and members of state boards and commissions) are exempt from paying local taxes.

-The option for Airbnb to collect and remit occupancy taxes on behalf of the host is not currently available in Texas.
+The option for Airbnb to collect and remit local occupancy taxes on behalf of the host is not currently available.
 Hosts in the City of Plano will need to charge their guests a 7% occupancy tax and remit payment to the City of Plano following the same instructions for hotels mentioned above.

 Please visit https://www.airbnb.com/help/topic/264/local-tax for further information.